 About Dr. Etnier

 Dr. Etnier’s research focuses on the cognitive benefits of physical activity.
-She is a Fellow of the American College of Sports Medicine and the National Academy of Kinesiology (FNAK# 525) and has received the Health and Human Sciences (HHS) Senior Research Excellence Award, Health and Human Performance Teaching Award, UNCG Alumni Teaching Excellence Award, HHS Teaching Excellence Award, HHS Graduate Mentoring Award, and the UNCG Graduate School´s Outstanding Faculty Mentor Award.
-Dr. Etnier is Member-at-Large of NAK and a member of three editorial board for peer-reviewed journals.
-She was formerly the President of the North American Society for the Psychology of Sport and Physical Activity and Editor of the Journal of Aging and Physical Activity.
+She is a Fellow of the American College of Sports Medicine and the National Academy of Kinesiology (FNAK# 525) and has received the School of Health and Human Sciences (HHS) Senior Research Excellence Award, Health and Human Performance Teaching Award, UNCG Alumni Teaching Excellence Award, HHS Teaching Excellence Award, HHS Graduate Mentoring Award, and the UNCG Graduate School´s Outstanding Faculty Mentor Award.
+Dr. Etnier is a member of five editorial board for peer-reviewed journals.
+She was formerly the President of the North American Society for the Psychology of Sport and Physical Activity, former Member-at-Large of NAK, and Editor of the Journal of Aging and Physical Activity.
 She is principal investigator of the Physical Activity and Alzheimer’s Disease 2 study (PAAD-2).
 To learn more, go to Go.UNCG.edu/PAAD2.
 Dr. Etnier has also written two books for the lay public titled Bring Your ‘A’ Game and Coaching for the Love of the Game.

 exercise psychology, exercise and cognition, psychological benefits of exercise

 Chen, F. T., Etnier, J. L., Chan, K. H., Chiu, P. K., Hung, T. M., Chang, Y. K. (In Press, 4.26.2020).
 Effects of physical activity training interventions on executive function in older adults: A systematic review and meta-analysis.
 Sports Medicine.